• Skip to main content

 3. Let them cool for 15-20 minutes.

-1. In a medium bowl or stand mixer, cream the vegan butter until light and fluffy, about 2 minutes.
+1. In a medium bowl or stand mixer, cream the butter until light and fluffy, about 2 minutes.
 Add in the powdered sugar, pumpkin spice, and vanilla extract.
 Mix again until smooth.
 Scrape down the sides as needed.

 2. Spread the frosting on the rolls when they are still warm and serve.